djmango/skg/content/pages/thiel_fellowship.md

    - [ ] Yes
    - [x] No
 7. What are you working on now?
    1. My mission is to seed life in the universe via von Neumann probes.
 Life is the only force in the universe that combats entropy.
 Making complexity in the galaxy default-alive will be a a fundamental shift in the universal order.
-I have what I lovingly call my eightfold path to get there, a series of productizeable technologies to get there, starting with asteroid mining using a new fundamentally more scaleable architecture than other attempts.
-In the moderate case, it will enable outcompeting terrestrial mining operations and reduce the price of our most valuable minerals (PGMs namely) by up to 2x in the first decade, enabling new a wealth of downstream opportunities globally, and of course making the pioneering organization proportionally valuable.
+I have an eightfold path to get there, a series of productizeable technologies, starting with asteroid mining.
+I'm developing a fundamentally more scaleable architecture than other asteroid mining attempts.
+In the moderate case, it enable outcompete terrestrial mining operations and reduce the price of our most valuable minerals (platinum group metals namely) by at minimum half in just the first decade.
 8. What industry would you categorize your company/project in?
    1. Space industrialization
 9. Project/company link?
    1. https://khanspaceindustries.com
 10. Additional files
-    - Attach a deck or any additional materials that help describe what you’re up to.
-(4 MB max)
 11. Do you have any eligible cofounders?
     - [ ] Yes
     - [x] No